 Wool garments don't need to be washed between each wear, simply hang it outside or in a damp bathroom to remove any odors - wool cleans itself to some extent.
 Wet wool garments should be dried flat to avoid stretching.

 Wash it with care, hand-wash or machine wash in cold water or in a special wool program.
 Should not be tumble dryed, nor in direct sunlight or direct heat.

 The bad news is, when you wash anything made from synthetics - even recycled stuff or mixed fibers - tiny bits of microfibers are shed, which leads to plastic pollution of our oceans.

 The good news is, we only use polyester in pieces that require little to no washing, and always mixed with wool fibers.
 To solve the problem, we recommend you using a GuppyFriend bag to capture the microfibers.

 You can join Fashion Revolution trade event, trade with your friends, or giving them to charity to organizations like Oxfam and Red Cross.
 You can also learn to repair your clothes.
 Well, YouTube right?

-It’s fine, sometimes we use our clothes until the end of their life, if only they could last forever right?
+Sometimes we use our clothes until the end of their life, if only they could last forever right?
 Sadly, the recycling system for clothing is still underdeveloped in most countries.
-Try researching for local associations near your area, Or you can still reuse the fabric, for cleaning cloths for example, or even doll dresses - the ideas are infinite and always better than to throw it away!
+Try researching for local associations near your area, or reuse the fabric, for cleaning cloths, or even doll dresses - the ideas are infinite and always better than to throw it away!